unicef/design-system/guidelines.md

 with an out of the box customization, etc. With this diversity, designers will not always be able to fully comply with this specification.

-`TODO However, we have defined some basic level of compliance that shall be considered as MANDATORY.`

 ## Visual Specification

 We have created a Sketch document in which we define the visual specification of each component.